 On the surface, communication in any workplace simply involves an exchange of ideas and thoughts.
 But that’s not enough to make it meaningful.

 Without clarity, employees are less likely to be motivated and their actions may not align with the strategic goals of the organization.
-There may also be reduced uncertainty amongst employees because of a lack of clear leadership.
+There may also be reduced uncertainty among employees because of a lack of clear leadership.
 This often leads to decreased job satisfaction and increased quitting.

-The reality is that communication can be more of a challenge when it involves people with different backgrounds and points of view.
+Additionally, communication can be more of a challenge when it involves people with different backgrounds and points of view.
 Unfortunately, in work environments, this often leads to conflict.
 It’s up to leaders to ensure that executive and CEO communications are effective and efficient.
 Also, it needs to work both ways, so that employees also have their say.
 And it needs to achieve goals to make it worthwhile.

 What Studies Tell Us About Executive Communications

-Grammarly
+2024 Grammarly Report

 Gallup